The MacRobertson Trophy Air Race

 The competitors

-There were more than 60 entrants when the race was announced but this was whittled down to twenty aircraft from six countries that actually made the race start, as shown below in finishing order.
+Initially there were more than 60 entrants when the race was announced but this was whittled down to twenty aircraft from six countries that actually made the race start, as shown below in finishing order.
 Only twelve aircraft finished the route.
+Tragically, two competitors, F/O Harold Gilman and James Baines were killed when their Fairy Fox I crashed near Palazzo, Italy.

 *Indicates did not finish.